chensiyingcrystal/E-Commerce-web-app-Microservices-/README.md

 * Authentication
 * Event bus design and implementation
 * Authenticated users can list an event ticket for resale
-* Athenticated user can update the tickets they listed
 * Authenticated users can buy tickets posted by others
-* Authenticated users can cancel the order they made
 * Ticket Lock with timer during payment
     * "Lock" ticket for 15 minutes when user attempts to purchase it
     * No other buyer can purchase a ticket or seller can update it while being locked